Sergiu Nicolaescu: Film director, writer and actor

 While creating such historical movies he was supported by the Romanian Ministry of Defence with large numbers of extras and war equipment.
 He documented his historical movies meticulously, to this end seeking the advice of military consultants and distinguished historians of the Romanian Academy.
 Regardless these films have aesthetic qualities too, and are the expression of Sergiu Nicolaescu's vision as both a film director and a writer.

 His 1985 film The Ring was entered into the 14th Moscow International Film Festival.
 For this movie, Nicolaescu performed a very intensive boxing training with a former European boxing champion.
 The intensity of his training for this movie was similar to what the Romania's Olympic boxing team at that moment performed.
 At that time Nicolaescu was 50 years old and its boxing matches and the hits during this movie are real and against strong opponents.

 His huge work capacity was widely admired by his colleagues and crew.
 Another merit of his filmmaking is considered to come from his taking huge - yet, still well-calculated - risks while filming.
 For instance, for the war scenes, he used real dynamite and trotyle as well as real blood.
 In such situations there was always a high likeliness of the actors or the camera operators being afraid to fulfill their tasks.
 It was a big merit of Sergiu Nicolaescu that, for all difficult or very risky tasks, he was able to show in detail to any actor or camera operator exactly what they had to do before they did it.
 In such circumstances, during his 50 years career as film director and actor, Nicolaescu experienced several accidents or illness: still he went on performing and finished his movie projects with courage and sometimes at great personal cost (e.g., while producing Mihai Viteazul).

 After Mircea, Nicolaescu expands on historical themes, directing films that shed positive light on Ion Antonescu, Romania's Axis-aligned dictator in the World War II period (his Începutul adevărului, also known as Oglinda), or glorified the World War I heroine Ecaterina Teodoroiu (Triunghiul morţii, also known as Triangle of Death).

 An accomplished battle scenes director, Sergiu Nicolaescu, as legend has it, would have been able to film some 70–80 meters of useful shots in the same amount of time that the average director would need in order to produce 12–15 meters.

-Although his last films were not as popular as his earlier productions, he continued to direct new films, such as Orient Express (2004) or Cincisprezece (2005), a love story set during the Romanian Revolution of 1989, Supravietuitorul (2008), Carol I (2009) and Poker (2010).
+Although his last films were not as popular as his earlier productions, he continued to direct new films, such as Orient Express (2004) or Cincisprezece (2005), a love story set during the Romanian Revolution of 1989, Supraviețuitorul (2008), Carol I (2009), and Poker (2010).

-When asked to nominate three movies he made that he most liked, Nicolaescu chose Mihai Viteazul (also known as Michael the Brave), Osanda (also known as The Doom) and Atunci i-am condamnat pe toti la moarte (also known as Then I Sentenced Them All to Death).
+When asked to nominate three movies he made that he most liked, Nicolaescu chose Mihai Viteazul (also known as Michael the Brave), Osînda (also known as The Doom) and Atunci i-am condamnat pe toți la moarte (also known as Then I Sentenced Them All to Death).